 Why Do I Have High Electricity Delivery Charges?

 Wondering why your electricity delivery charges are increasing?
-Check out our article on why TDU delivery charges can increase or decrease throughout the year.
+Keep reading to find out the latest changes in electricity delivery charge rates across Texas.
 You can also visit our Texas electricity guide to find out more about the charges you might find on your Texas power bill.
-Or, keep reading to find out how you can keep your electricity delivery charges low.

 Table of Contents